 - To avoid soggy vegetables in this dish, chop all vegetables very finely into juliennes.

-- Vegetables that need longer time to cook must be blanched separately before adding to the dish
+- Vegetables that need a longer time to cook must be blanched separately before adding to the dish

 - Ideal protein choices for this dish are firm tofu cubes, lean chicken cut into strips, shrimp or mushroom as all of them cook really quickly